-Sending to the Default Playlist
+How to Send to the Default Playlist

 A clip or a growing clip can be appended at the end of a playlist by using the Send to option of the Database Explorer.
-To do so, proceed as follows:

-- Select the playlist you want to send the element to. - Right-click the Playlist Name field and select Set as Default playlist from the contextual menu. - 2.
+- Select the playlist you want to send the element to.
+Right-click the Playlist Name field and select Set as Default playlist from the contextual menu. - 2.
 In the Database Explorer, select the clip or growing clip you want to append to the playlist. - 3.
 Right-click the element and select Send to default playlist in the contextual menu.